Look toward the skies

-Students in the Commercial Pilot Certificate program must complete the 4 credit hours of these two courses:
+Students in this certificate program must complete the 4 credit hours of these two courses:

-AVM 230 Commercial Flight Theory – 3 credits: This will prepare you for both the written and oral FAA exams for your Commercial Pilot Certificate.
+AVM 230 Commercial Flight Theory: This will prepare you for both the written and oral FAA exams for your Commercial Pilot Certificate.

-AVM 231 Commercial Flight Training – 1 credit: Complete the required flight to be eligible for the certificate.
+AVM 231 Commercial Flight Training: Complete the required flight to be eligible for the certificate.